 First of all, formation "for" the liturgy.
 This includes, the Pope points out, knowledge of the theological meaning of the liturgyThis is combined with an understanding of the euchological (liturgical) texts, the ritual dynamisms and their anthropological value.

-The theological meaning of the liturgy includes the fact that the one who celebrates is not only the priest but the whole Church, Body of Christ.
+The theological meaning of the liturgy includes the fact that the one who celebrates is not only the priest but the whole Church, the Body of Christ.

 This "meaning" of the liturgy requires not only study and explanation, but also: the "experience of living faith, nourished by prayer." (n.
 36)the connection of each and every discipline of theology with the liturgy (attention to the priestly formation); placing the Sunday Eucharistic celebration at the center of Christian life; living the proclamation of the faith or evangelization as a consequence of the liturgical celebration; ongoing liturgical formation for ministers and all the baptized.